ph202107/nordlist/README.md

 =================================

 v3.14 - "CyberSec" changed to "Threat Protection Lite"
-To use this script with an older version (v3.13-) of the NordVPN Linux CLI:
+To use this script with an older version (v3.13-) of the NordVPN Linux CLI
-- modify "cybersec=" in "function set_vars"
+- Modify "tplite=" in "function set_vars"
+- Find and replace the Nord command "threatprotectionlite" with "cybersec"
+    (5 instances total)